fromsantanu/fromsantanu/README.md

 - **Foundational Knowledge**: This category deals with foundational knowledge like Python, R, SQL, etc.

-- **Domain-Specific Techniques and Methods**: In this category, you will find solutions that answer specific questions related to health data science.
+- **Domain-Specific Methods abd Techniques**: In this category, you will find solutions that answer specific questions related to health data science.

 - **Complete Case Studies**: This section provides a list of solutions that aim to solve a single, larger problem.